 Can I get liability Florida FR44 insurance without a car?

-Does non owner FR44 insurance have restrictions?
+Does non-owner FR44 insurance have restrictions?

 Why is the cost of Florida DUI insurance so high?